rorschach54/RSGE/CONTRIBUTING.md

 # Contributing

 Fork on GitHub, and features added may be implemented into the mainstream version.
+If possible, please fix any issues that haven't been fixed.